FHnt97/Project-Week-8-Final-Project/your-project/README.md

 There are several ways to measure this, there are a number of articles and stuides using a wide range of creative attributes to measure innvoation and tehcnological advancement [see link for example](https://ourworldindata.org/technological-progress).
 I will however, be focusing on industry indexes, taking the world banks indicators as a basis to technological measurements.

 The plan for this is to analyse the registrations of patents in manufacturing techniques and machinery across the world.
 This analysis will be divided in analysis by country, by field, and by company.
 From here, the aim is to see how trends have changed over time and make a prediction of what regions/ fields/ companies have the highest rate of innovation.
+I will use a number of datasets to create an inofmrative dashboard presenting which countries and industries could be of most interest for R&D in technology.

 #### The second step of the analysis will then be to take a specific filed of interest (relating to previous research I have carried out on the fields of semiconductor manufacturing and solar panel production lines) and to analyse how companies in those fields are evolving.